API Testing

 Faster Feedback Cycle

-Automation significantly reduces developers’ feedback loop.
-When tests are automated, results are generated shortly after code commits, allowing for quick action on any errors and improving the overall development pace and product quality.
+Automation reduces developers’ feedback loop.
+When tests are automated, results are generated after code commits, which allows for quick action on errors, thus improving the overall development pace and product quality.

 Reduces Business Expenses for Software Testing

-While automating testing involves an initial investment, the long-term benefits are significant.
-Automation eliminates the need for repetitive manual testing, minimizing the expenses associated with extended test cycles.
+Automating testing procedures requires an investment in the beginning, but the long-term benefits are significant.
+Automation eliminates the need for repetitive manual testing, which reduces the expenses related to extended test cycles.

 Active Monitoring of Production APIs

-Automated functional tests can be used not only for pre-release testing but also to monitor the health and performance of production APIs.
-This proactive approach ensures that issues are recognized and resolved before affecting end users.
+Besides pre-release testing, automated functional tests can also be used to monitor the health and performance of production APIs.
+This approach ensures that issues are recognized and resolved before affecting end users.

 Best Practices for Effective Functional Testing